MinnPost/minnpost-elections-dashboard/README.md

 *

-## Setup

-### Local
+## Local setup and development

+1. Install `git`
+1. Get the code: `git clone https://github.com/MinnPost/minnpost-scraper-mn-election-results.git`
+1. Change the directory: `cd minnpost-scraper-mn-election-results`
 1. (optional) Make a `virtualenv`
 1. `pip install -r requirements_local.txt`
     * This is used locally to get around some bugs in the scraperwiki libraries.
-1. (how to run API locally...)

-### Independent Deployment

-For election night, the scraper needs to run every 10 minutes or less, and with ScraperWiki, it is not fast enough and there were some issues with SQLite performance.
+1. Run a scraper process (see above).
+1. Run basic API server; this should not be run on production, it is meant for local developmet: `python deploy/local_server.py`

+## Production setup and deployment

+As this is meant to remulate how ScraperWiki works, it uses Python, FastCGI and Nginx to create an API for the scraped data in the sqlite database.

-These instructions were performed on EC2's quick-launch Ubuntu 12 install.
+These instructions have been performed on an EC2 Ubuntu instance.

-#### Libraries and prerequisites
+### Code, Libraries and prerequisites

-    sudo apt-get install git-core git python-pip python-dev build-essential python-xml sqlite3 nginx fcgiwrap sudo pip install --upgrade pip
-    sudo pip install --upgrade virtualenv
+1. `sudo apt-get install git-core git python-pip python-dev build-essential python-xml sqlite3 nginx fcgiwrap && sudo pip install --upgrade pip && sudo pip install --upgrade virtualenv`
+1. `cd ~`

-#### Install codebase
+1. Install `git`

-We are assuming this is the only thing running on server so not using Virtualenv, but feel free to use it.
-Assuming all relative paths are from repo directory.

-    git clone git://github.com/MinnPost/minnpost-scraper-2012-general-elections.git
-    cd minnpost-scraper-2012-general-elections
+1. Get the code: `git clone https://github.com/MinnPost/minnpost-scraper-mn-election-results.git`
+1. Change the directory: `cd minnpost-scraper-mn-election-results`
-    sudo pip install -r requirements_local.txt
+1. `pip install -r requirements_local.txt`
+    * This is used locally to get around some bugs in the scraperwiki libraries.
+1. Run the API server: `python deploy/local_server.py`

-#### Setup webserver/API
+### Setup webserver/API

+#### Dumptruck

+Dumptruck-web is a Python script that runs through FastCGI to handle API requests.

     sudo git clone https://github.com/zzolo/dumptruck-web.git /var/www/dumptruck-web
     sudo chown -R www-data:www-data /var/www/dumptruck-web

+#### FCGIWrap

-Configure fcgiwrap to use more children, check if this file exists, if so just copy it.
+On Ubuntu, configure fcgiwrap to use more children, check if this file exists, if so just copy it.

     ls /etc/default/fcgiwrap
     sudo cp deploy/fcgiwrap /etc/default/fcgiwrap

-Configure nginx.
+#### Nginx

-    sudo cp deploy/nginx-scraper-api /etc/nginx/sites-available/nginx-scraper-api
+    sudo cp deploy/nginx-scraper-api.conf /etc/nginx/sites-available/nginx-scraper-api.conf
-    sudo ln -s /etc/nginx/sites-available/nginx-scraper-api /etc/nginx/sites-enabled/nginx-scraper-api
+    sudo ln -s /etc/nginx/sites-available/nginx-scraper-api.conf /etc/nginx/sites-enabled/nginx-scraper-api.conf
     sudo rm /etc/nginx/sites-enabled/default

+#### Deploy

 Restart services.